arnguyen140/Pokemon-FireRed-Battle-AI/README.md

 An AI that takes control of battles (single battles for now) in the game Pokemon FireRed.

-How to use:
-- Run the AI file as you're entering the battle (ideally while you're scrolling through the trainer dialogue in the overworld) before "Trainer XYZ would like to battle!" appears
-- Once the screen turns black and enters the battle environment don't press any buttons
-- Stop the AI once the overworld appears again

 Requirements:
 - Emulator and ROM for Pokemon FireRed
   - Set in-game text speed to medium or slow otherwise AI won't work